 Spalling that occurs in a concrete driveway or sidewalk typically happens because the weather changed during the hardening process or something else occurred to prevent the concrete from finishing its curing.
 Contractors might also make the mistake of adding too much water or using water to try to accelerate the finishing process.

 Tearing out the driveway isn't always necessary to fix spalling in concrete.
 Sometimes the top layer can be removed, and a new layer poured in its place.

 Spalling in Foundations

-Fixing spalling in brick foundations could involve replacing the brick or pouring a concrete retainer wall or tuckpointing.
-But tuckpointing itself does not alleviate the cracking and breaking off of the walls.
+Fixing spalling in brick foundations can involve replacing the brick, pouring a concrete retaining wall, or tuckpointing.
+But tuckpointing itself doesn't always alleviate the cracking and breaking off of the walls.

 Tuckpointing only replaces the mortar between the bricks and helps prevent further moisture intrusion.